 Effective May 25, 2018 the General Data Protection Regulation (GDPR) will replace the EU Data Protection Directive.
 Unlike the Data Protection Directive, GDPR will have direct effect in all EU member states without any need for local implementing legislation and it will override existing national privacy laws.

 Direct Commerce has always taken great care to ensure any personal data is handled with the utmost care and we will continue to strengthen our data privacy activities while ensuring we meet the additional requirements of the EU General Data Protection Regulation.
 As a data processor, Direct Commerce is committed to complying with all GDPR requirements and we expect our customers and their suppliers to comply with all applicable laws and regulations in connection with the use of the Direct Commerce website and portal making sure that our customers have all rights and consents necessary to allow Direct Commerce to use and process such data.

 The Information Security Program at Direct Commerce consists of policies and procedures to help ensure that Direct Commerce is acting in accordance with current and new compliance requirements when providing our services.
-Our effectiveness will be attested through an annual SOC1 and SOC2 compliance certification.
+Our effectiveness will be attested through an annual SOC2 compliance certification.
 Additionally, Direct Commerce commits to monitor, analyze and respond to security incidents in a timely manner in accordance with the Direct Commerce standard operating procedure, which sets forth the steps that Direct Commerce employees must take in response to a threat or security incident.

 Information Collected by Direct Commerce